-Chairman Hackett, Vice Chair Huffman, Ranking Member Thomas, and members of the Subcommittee, thank you for the opportunity to speak about H.B.
-166, and specifically the Senior Community Services program that is part of the Department of Aging's budget.
-My name is Cindy Farson.
-I am the Executive Director of the Central Ohio Area Agency on Aging, and a member of the Board of Directors for the Ohio Association of Area Agencies on Aging.
+Chairman Dolan, Vice Chair, Ranking Member Sykes, and members of the Committee, thank you for the opportunity to speak about H.B.
+166, and in particular, the Senior Community Services program that is part of the Ohio Department of Aging's budget.
+My name is Cindy Farson and I am the Executive Director of the Central Ohio Area Agency on Aging, and a member of the Board of Directors for the Ohio Association of Area Agencies on Aging Board of Directors.

-Ohio's Area Agencies on Aging are part of a national network of over 600 on-theground organizations in each state, mandated by the Older Americans Act, and charged with helping Americans thrive in our homes and communities as we age.
+We are part of a national network of over 600 on-the-ground organizations in each state, mandated by the Older Americans Act, and charged with helping Americans thrive in our homes and communities as we age.

 We are mission-driven primarily not-for-profit organizations that operate a complex service delivery system that provides access to community-based, in-home and elder rights services to older Ohioans and people with disabilities.

 We are granted with the flexibility to ensure that our communities' local needs and preferences are taken into consideration and that the resulting local delivery system is tailored to our communities.
-We believe in a just society that recognizes that all people are equal.
-No matter how old we are, we are entitled to be treated as full members of our communities.

 Programs that connect us to our communities at all stages of life are the most effective strategy for addressing social isolation.
-Without these programs, social isolation greatly increases our risk of elder abuse, neglect and exploitation.
+Without these programs, social isolation greatly increases our risk of neglect and abuse.
+Our communities are social structures that need strong, integrated supports to make these connections for us as we age.
+All of these supports are needed to effectively prevent and address elder abuse and neglect.
+We support increased investments to bolster and reinforce the effectiveness of these important social supports to prevent social isolation, and thereby reduce the risk elder abuse and neglect.

-Among the social structures we rely on to connect us as we age is Ohio's Senior Community Services program (ALI 490-411).
-Senior Community Services supports non- Medicaid services that address the social determinants of health for older Ohioans to allow us all to thrive in our communities as we age.
-Transportation, meals, housing assistance, personal care, and other types of supports meet an immediate need, and most importantly prevent social isolation by connecting us to our communities.
-Area Agencies on Aging leverage many different resources to meet the needs of older people in our communities.
+Among the social supports we rely on to connect us as we age is Ohio's Senior Community Services program (ALI 490-411).
+Senior Community Services supports non Medicaid services that address the social determinants of health for older Ohioans to allow us all to thrive in our communities as we age.
+Transportation, meals, housing assistance, personal care, and other types of support prevent social isolation and connect us to our communities.
+We leverage resources so that we have the flexibility to ensure our communities' local needs and preferences are taken into consideration and that the resulting local delivery system is tailored to our communities.